-In June 2016, the EPA published a final rule adopting New Source Performance Standards ("NSPS") for new, modified, or reconstructed oil and gas facilities that require control of the GHG methane from affected facilities, including requirements to find and repair fugitive leaks of methane emissions at well sites ("Methane Rule").
-Following the 2016 presidential election and change in administrations, in 2017 the EPA proposed to delay implementation of the Methane Rule, and also convened a reconsideration proceeding that resulted in two 2018 rulemaking projects aimed at rolling back certain Methane Rule requirements.
-These actions, like the Methane Rule itself, have been (or are likely to be) challenged in courts.
+In June 2016, the EPA published the Methane Rule.
+Following the 2016 presidential election and change in administrations, the EPA convened a reconsideration proceeding that that culminated in a 2019 rule proposal that would eliminate the obligation to control methane emissions under the NSPS, while maintaining the rule's substantive emissions control requirements because they serve to control emissions of other pollutants.
 The ultimate fate of the Methane Rule requirements is unclear.
 Nevertheless, regulations promulgated under the CAA may require the Sponsor to incur development expenses to install and utilize specific equipment, technologies, or work practices to control emissions from its operations.